Exiv2/exiv2/msvc2005/ReadMe.txt

              ./configure --disable-visibility
              export PKG_CONFIG_PATH=$PWD/config
              make clean ; make ; make samples ; make install ; cd test ; make test

      Step2:  set the environment variable EXIV2_BINDIR appropriately and rerun make test export EXIV2_BINDIR=<path-to-directory-with-exiv2.exe>

              I find the following little bash loop very useful.
-You should test against all the directories in the msvc2005/bin directory: for d in $(find /c/gnu.2005/exiv2/msvc2005/bin -name exiv2.exe -exec dirname {} ";"); do export EXIV2_BINDIR=$d
+You should test against all the directories in the msvc2005/bin directory: for d in $(find /c/gnu.2005/exiv2/msvc2005/bin \
+                        -name exiv2.exe -exec dirname {} ";"); do
+                export EXIV2_BINDIR=$d
                 echo ---------------------------------
                 echo ---- $d ----
                 echo ---------------------------------
                 make test
             done

      Free gift: (you get what you pay for)
             The script testMSVC.sh to runs this loop for you.
             The script verifyMSVC.sh validates the output of testMSVC.sh I've added those for my convenience and I hope you'll find them useful.

      And to pass the time (the test suite takes about an hour to run) I recommend running listdlls exiv2.exe occasionally during testing to be confident that the test suite is running the MSVC built versions of exiv2 and libraries.

             From cygwin:
             while sleep 1 do; listdlls exiv2.exe ; done
             or
             while sleep 10 do ; listdlls exiv2.exe | grep exiv2.exe ; done

      Note: Cygwin currently ships diff-utils 2.9.2 which treats binary files differently from 2.8.7 (on Mac) and 3.2 (on Ubuntu 12.04).
 For this reason, the executable (and support dlls) for GNU diff.exe 2.8.7 is provided in msvc2003/diff.exe.
      The test suite has been "doctored" on cygwin to modify the path appropriately to use this preferred version of diff.exe.

+4    Building Applications to use Exiv2

+     a) add your code code to a sample applications (such as exifprint.exe) get the code building and running from there. our program will be called exifprint.exe
+        you will be very confident that your code works!

+     b) copy <exiv2dir>/msvc2005/exifprint to <exiv2dir>/msvc2005/yourprojectname
+        get yourprojectname.exe to build and run.
+        By using <exiv2dir>/msvc2005/exifprint as a template,:
+            i) you can build 32/64 dll/static debug/release "out of the box". ii) your include path, dependent libraries and link order are already set.
+        Revert your changes to <exiv2dir>/msvc2005/exifprint

+     c) move <exiv2dir>/msvc2005/yourprojectname in your buildtree.

+     d) It's a good idea for your buildtree to reference <exiv2dir>/msvc2005 When you reference <exiv2dir>, you can update <exiv2dir> occasionally and rebuild with little effort.

+    Of course, there are always other ways to achieve your goals in software.
+    You may prefer to copy the generated libs and dlls in bin/$platform/$configuration to your build tree.
+When you do this, you will have to explicitly link the libraries you have copied.

-4    Acknowledgement of prior work
+5    Acknowledgement of prior work
      This work is based on work by the following people: zlib 64 bit build